markd2/algoriddm/README.md

 # algoriddm

-Playing with Swift algorithms and collections
+Playing with Swift algorithms and collections.